Parliament of the United Kingdom: Legislative functions

-The last stage of a bill involves the granting of the Royal Assent.
-Theoretically, the Sovereign may either grant or withhold Royal Assent (make the bill a law or veto the bill).
-In modern times the Sovereign always grants the Royal Assent, using the Norman French words "Le Roy le veult" (the King wishes it; "La Reyne" in the case of a Queen).
+The last stage of a bill involves the granting of royal assent.
+Theoretically, the Sovereign may either grant or withhold royal assent (make the bill a law or veto the bill).
+In modern times the Sovereign always grants royal assent, using the Norman French words "Le Roy le veult" (the King wishes it; "La Reyne" in the case of a Queen).
 The last refusal to grant the Assent was in 1708, when Queen Anne withheld her Assent from a bill "for the settling of Militia in Scotland", in the words "La reyne s'avisera" (the Queen will think it over).

 Thus, every bill obtains the assent of all three components of Parliament before it becomes law (except where the House of Lords is over-ridden under the Parliament Acts 1911 and 1949).
 The words "BE IT ENACTED by the King's most Excellent Majesty, by and with the advice and consent of the Lords Spiritual and Temporal, and Commons, in this present Parliament assembled, and by the authority of the same, as follows:-," or, where the House of Lords' authority has been over-ridden by use of the Parliament Acts, the words "BE IT ENACTED by King's most Excellent Majesty, by and with the advice and consent of the Commons in this present Parliament assembled, in accordance with the provisions of the Parliament Acts 1911 and 1949, and by the authority of the same, as follows:-" appear near the beginning of each Act of Parliament.
 These words are known as the enacting formula.